 A Day in the Life of an Elementary Student

-Much like in our Primary classrooms, Elementary students work in a classroom of mixed-age students, ranging in age from 7 through 12.
+Much like in our Primary classrooms, Wheaton Montessori School Elementary students work in a classroom of mixed-age students, ranging in age from 6 through 12.
 Children can find peers with whom to collaborate and cooperate on lessons, projects, and research.

 Lessons are typically presented to individuals or small groups of students by the classroom teacher; the child is then encouraged to freely choose to repeat the work and explore the lesson as often as necessary for mastery.
 The scope of lessons and meaningful work in the Elementary classroom is broad, focusing on the child’s entire universe in the child’s relationship with it.
 Rather than working on specific subjects in isolation, Elementary students work in longer, uninterrupted cycles of integrated subject matter and learning, developmentally-appropriate for the elementary-aged mind.

 Along with their work in the classroom, Elementary students also spend time in self-directed exploration out in their surrounding world, known as “going-outs” in Montessori curriculum.
 Trips to the library, museums, aquariums, and studios are common for this age group.
 We take advantage of the wealth of opportunities in Wheaton and Glen Ellyn, visiting the Cosley Zoo, Lincoln Marsh, and Willowbrook Wildlife Center.

 “The Big Trip”

 Once a year, our upper elementary students attend a larger “going-out.”
-Past trips have included a week at the Teton Science Center in Jackson Hole, MarineLab in Key Largo, Nature Bridge at Olympic National Park, as well as the Catalina Island Science Institute.
+Past trips have included a week at the Teton Science Center in Jackson Hole, MarineLab in Key Largo, Nature Bridge at Olympic National Park, and the Catalina Island Science Institute.